a-khang/a-khang/README.md

 Hi, I'm Khang — a student with a background in both commerce and technology, working toward a career in cybersecurity.

-My interest in cyber must have sparked when I was 7 years old and tried to download "Free Minecraft" onto my dad's Windows 7 laptop.
+My interest in cyber must have sparked when I was about nine and tried to download "Free Minecraft" onto my dad's Windows 7 laptop.
 This was later ignited towards the end of high school after graduating the Palo Alto Networks Cybersecurity Academy.
 Cybersecurity is a flame I am still kindling, and I'm especially interested in how startups and growing businesses tackle challenges around balancing security and progress.
 I’ve earned my CompTIA Security+ certification and am actively building my skills in information security and IT audit.
 I'm eager to gain hands-on experience, keep learning, and contribute to creating secure, reliable systems.

 ## Objectives and Approach
 This portfolio serves as a space to share my learnings, projects, and perspectives as I continue developing my skills and career in cybersecurity.
 Today, depth is valued over breadth of knowledge areas.
 To build effective T-shaped skills to guide me to GRC in the long term, I have a plan: